BitOMC/BitOMC/docs/src/donate.md

 [rodarmor](https://twitter.com/rodarmor), and
 [ordinally](https://twitter.com/veryordinally).

-Donations received will go towards funding maintenance and development of `ord`, as well as hosting costs for [ordinals.com](https://ordinals.com).
+Donations received will go towards funding maintenance and development of `bitomc`, as well as hosting costs for [ordinals.com](https://ordinals.com).

 Thank you for donating!